c-meyer/AMfe/CONTRIBUTING.md

 Review
 ------

-Each Merge Request into developer branch or master merge MUST be reviewed.
-Other branches are review free.
+Each Merge Request into master MUST be reviewed.
 Reviewers should ask themselves the following questions when reviewing:

 - Was this change discussed in the community in case of new functions/features.